Seamless Weather Forecasting for Farmers

 Figure 1: Seamless forecasting couples various data sets into one congruent data set, tailored to a specific location or region.

-Example 1: Status and seasonal weather projection
+-Example 1: Status and seasonal weather services

 Figure 2: Rainfall conditions over Myanmar compared to historic average for July 2020.

-Example 2: Coffee yield in a changing climate
+-Example 2: Coffee yield in a changing climate

-Coffee is a crop growing in semi-tropical regions.
-70% of all coffee grown worldwide is the type Arabica coffee, making coffee products extremely vulnerable to climate change.
-Most optimal growing conditions for Arabica coffee beans are temperatures between 18 – 21 degrees Celsius but can tolerate annual mean temperatures around 24 degrees Celsius.
-Higher temperatures mean faster ripening of the coffee bean and degradation of the quality.
+Coffee grows in semi-tropical regions, and 70% of all coffee grown worldwide is Arabica coffee.
+This makes coffee products extremely vulnerable to climate change.
+The most optimal growing conditions for Arabica coffee beans are temperatures between 18 – 21 degrees Celsius.
+But it can tolerate annual mean temperatures of around 24 degrees Celsius.
+However, higher temperatures cause the beans to ripen fast and reduce their quality.
 By combining historical yield data and seamless forecasting data one can find a relation between climatic conditions and coffee yield.
-This can be combined with climate projections to project the coffee yield in future.
+These can be combined with climate projections to project the coffee yield in the future.

-An example of such product for Tanzania is shown in Figure 3.
-The shaded area is the range in projected coffee yield outcomes for coming decades.
-This figure shows the coffee sector has an urgent problem for coffee plants in Tanzania as the projected yield decreases fast.
-Tanzanian farmers can adjust to future climate by switching to other coffee varieties before it is too late and coffee companies can find more climate suitable areas in Tanzania, which are more suitable for growing coffee in 20 to 30 years time.
+An example of such a product for Tanzania is shown in Figure 3.
+The shaded area is the range in projected coffee yield outcomes for the coming decades.
+This figure shows that the coffee sector in Tanzania has an urgent problem, as the projected yield is falling fast.
+Tanzanian farmers can adjust to global warming by switching to other coffee varieties before it is too late to change, and coffee companies find areas that are more suitable for growing coffee in 20 to 30 years.

 Figure 3: Coffee yield prediction for Tanzania based on historical climate data and the range of future climate predicted by climate models.
 Please note this is a country average, regionally large differences are present.

-Example 3: Climate suitability for rubber trees in Myanmar
+-Example 3: Climate suitability for rubber trees in Myanmar

 Figure 4: Climate suitability for growing rubber trees in Myanmar.
 Suitable regions are indicated by a green colour, unsuitable regions by a red colour.
 We can also show future climate suitability and investigate which areas become more or less suitable than in today’s climate.